-Note 39 : Financial risk management objective and policies (Contd..) b) Financial instruments and cash deposits
+Note 39 : Financial risk management objective and policies (Contd..)

+b) Financial instruments and cash deposits Credit risk from balances with banks and financial instruments.

 Credit risk from balances with banks and financial institutions is managed by the Company's treasury department in accordance with Company's policy.
 Investments of surplus funds are made only with approved counter parties and within credit limits assigned to each counterparty.
 Company monitors ratings, credit spread and financial strength of its counter parties.
 Based on ongoing assessment company adjust it's exposure to various counterparties.
 Company's maximum exposure to credit risk for the other components of balance sheet is the carrying amount as disclosed below: